 Lexie let go of the door handle and touched a multicolor dot on her phone screen.
 A photo album popped open, of Sally the Happy Peaceful Warrior.

 Sally had inherited some money from wealthy parents.
-She gave most of it away, lived simply on the rest, and made a career of protesting every war the USA got into.
+She gave most of it away, lived simply on the rest, and made a career of protesting every war the USA got into in her long life.
 She spoke about them in the Quaker meeting, maybe a bit too often.
 She took her protests downtown, every week it seemed like, usually outside the main post office.

 Several photos showed her standing alone, holding her big homemade signs.
 Every April she refused to pay half her income taxes; that part paid for wars, she told the IRS.

 There seemed no end of them, the wars that is: the oldest image, a black and white snapshot showed Lexie with Sally denouncing the Vietnam war; Lexie was in second grade.
 Central America after that, and all along the Israeli Occupation of Palestine.
 And more, all the way to Iraq & Afghanistan, the wars of today which were supposedly over, except they weren’t.

 So the names of the wars on Sally’s signs changed.
 And her curly hair went from brown to grey to white.
 But the post office was the same.
 Along with Sally’s stubborn smile.